zhongkaifu/Seq2SeqSharp/README.md

 Attention based LSTM decoder with coverage model
 Bi-directional LSTM encoder
 Support multi-platforms, such as Windows, Linux, MacOS and others
+Support multi-architecture, such as X86, X64 and ARM
 Built-in several networks for sequence-to-sequence, sequence-classification, labeling and similarity tasks
 Mixture of Experts network that could easily train huge model with less computing cost
 Built-in SentencePiece supported